 If you're not interested in becoming a composer, perhaps you would like to drive a Formula race car, run a nuclear power plant, prove how good you are as a business manager, or learn how to fly a small plane.
 It is, of course, quite unlikely that anyone with wits intact will lend you a Porche or nuclear reactor to practice on.
 But don't give up.
-As Jim Salmons explains in chapter 7, (simulation) models have been built and programmed that simulate these and other experiences when run on the Apple.
+As Jim Salmons explains in chapter 7, been built (simulation) models have and programmed that simulate these and other experiences when run on the Apple.
 He advises, for example, International Grand Prix for racing amatuers and Three Mile Island for power plant buffs.
 In the final chapter, L. Joyce Arnston explains word processing, first in terms of the hardware and software components and then in terms of the functions performed in word processing.
-She does not discuss or compare particular software products.
+She does not discuss compare particular software or products.

 It should be apparent from this cataloging of the contents that some important application areas have been omitted.
 There is nothing, for example, on online data bases, such as Compuserve, Medline, and Lexis, to name only three from a long list.
-(What's needed is something like Dale Archibald's recent two part article "Apple on the Phone" in Softalk.) there any applications engineering and the sciences, physical and It's true that most software advertised in popular micro magazines is used in gaming and business, but that's not an adequate reason for neglecting science in its many forms.
+(What's needed is something like Dale Archibald's recent two part article "Apple on the Phone" in Softalk.)
+Nor are there any applications from engineering and the sciences, physical and social.
+It's true that most software advertised in popular micro magazines is used in gaming and business, but that's not an adequate reason for neglecting science in its many forms.

 My second reservation, rather trivial by comparison, has to do with the treatment of software.
 The authors of the eight chapters name and discuss a multiplicity of products, thus conferring an endorsement that puts the mentioned products one up on the competition.
-I'm not sure how to handle this problem, but at a minimum a warning to readers seems justified, perhaps one like Louis Rukeyser gives on Wall Street Week.
-After a guest-expert lists a selection of his or her favorite stocks, Rukeyser usually cautions viewers that there are no guarantees of profit to investors.
+I'm not sure how to handle this problem, but at a minimum a warning to readers seems justified, perhaps one like Louis Rukeyser Wall Street Week. gives on After a guest-expert lists a selection of his or her favorite stocks, Rukeyser usually cautions viewers that there are no guarantees of profit to investors.
 For WSPTMWAACD, the appropriate caution might be: Not all products mentioned can be guaranteed to perform better than other alternatives on the market.

-Despite these reservations, WSPTMWAACD can be recommended as a lightweight introduction to many of the potential uses of the Apple. the next time someone pops the question, you can now hand it back to them.
+Despite these reservations, WSPTMWAACD can be recommended as a lightweight introduction to many of the potential uses of the Apple.
+So the next time someone pops the question, you can now hand it back to them.

-WHAT DO YOU GET FOR \$39.95?
+WHAT DO YOU GET FOR \$39,95?

 Most of the more expensive word processors on the market today include functions which add to the cost and complexity of the software, but which are relatively useless to the average user.
-Such functions as proportional spacing, useless to the average user.
 Such functions as proportional spacing, subscripting and superscripting are useless without a printer that supports these special functions, and printer spooling seldom (if ever) works without a language card.
-Another sophisticated feature being offered is the software language card.
 Another sophisticated feature being offered is the software generated 70 column display.
-Unfortunately, the print quality is so poor that many (if not all) of the programs which offer this feature also provide a 40 features you can't or won't use? display.
-Why pay for
+Unfortunately, the print quality is so poor that many (if not all) of the programs which offer this feature also provide a 40 column display.
+Why pay for features you can't or won't use?